metabrainz/picard-docs/usage/custom_columns.rst

 Custom Columns
 ==============

 Create your own columns in Picard's File and Album views to display additional information about your music files and albums.
-You can show a single tag (Field Reference) or the result of a Picard script (Script).
+Enter a simple variable (e.g., ``%artist%``) or a full Picard script to compute the value shown.

 .. note::
    This feature was added in `PICARD-2103: Add UI to manage custom columns <https://github.com/metabrainz/picard/pull/2714>`_.